 When a 'gstR' item property is associated with an item of type 'gspl', the item may omit any item references of type 'gsst'.
 When both 'gstR' and 'gsst' are present, the identified data units shall be treated as components of the same Gaussian Splat representation.

-X.2.4 Item reference type ‘gisl’
+X.2.4 Item reference type ’gsil’

 X.2.4.1 General

-The item reference type 'gisl' identifies a Gaussian Splat representation item of type 'gspl' associated with a conventional image item used as a 2D cover.
-In an item reference of type 'gisl', the from_item_ID shall identify the conventional image item that serves as the 2D cover, and the to_item_ID shall identify the Gaussian Splat representation item.
-A reader that does not recognize the 'gisl' reference shall ignore it.
+The item reference type ‘gsil’ identifies a Gaussian Splat representation item associated with a conventional image item used as a 2D cover.
+In an item reference of type ’’gsil’, the from_item_ID shall identify the conventional image item that serves as the 2D cover, and the to_item_ID shall identify the Gaussian Splat representation item.
+A reader that does not recognize the ‘gsil’ reference shall ignore it.
 A reader that does not recognize the 'gspl' item type shall ignore the Gaussian Splat representation item.

 X.2.5 Uncompressed stream data layout